SIPI Lua Interface¶

 Decodes a JSON Web Token (JWT) and returns its

 content as table.
-Returns true, table
+Returns true, table on success or false, errormsg

 on failure.